 Kidneys filter and excrete wastes from the body.
-Any infections or disorders in the kidneys will cause dark-colored urine (7).
+Any infections or disorders in the kidneys might cause dark-colored urine (7).

 6. Kidney stones:

-Though a rare condition during pregnancy, kidney stones interfere with the normal functioning of the kidneys and cause abdominal pain, nausea, and vomiting along with blood in the urine (8).
+Though a rare condition during pregnancy, kidney stones interfere with the normal functioning of the kidneys and might cause abdominal pain, nausea, and vomiting along with blood in the urine (8).

 When Should You See A Doctor?

-Understand that change in urine color during pregnancy is harmless, and indicates risk only if associated with other symptoms.
-If you suspect the color change is due to dehydration, consume plenty of water and see if you can resolve the problem.
-There is no reason for panic or alarm and visiting a doctor helps if nothings seem well.
+Understand that change in urine color during pregnancy is usually harmless and indicates risk only if associated with other symptoms.
+If you suspect the color change is due to dehydration, consume plenty of water and see if the problem is resolved.
+There is no reason for panic or alarm, and visiting a doctor helps if something seems wrong.

 Have you noticed any change in urine color while you were pregnant?
-Tell us about your experience in the below comment section.
+Tell us about your experience in the comment section below.

 2. Urinalysis; College of Science and Mathematics James Madison University